Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

+However, these are not the correct equations of motion: they are missing the radiation reaction.
 It isn't surprising that the radiation reaction is left out.
 It is well known that the principle of least action depends on the system being conservative.
-In 1900, when Joseph Larmor used the principle of least action to obtain both Maxwell's equations and the Lorentz force\cite{larmor1900}, at the beginning of his treatment, he states \begin{quote} If the individual molecules are to be permanent, the system...must be conservative; so that the Principle of Least Action supplies a foundation certainly wide enough... \end{quote} With the understanding that charged particles inherently lose energy due to radiation, this argument doesn't hold in general.
+In 1900, when Joseph Larmor used the principle of least action to obtain both Maxwell's equations and the Lorentz force\cite{larmor1900}, at the beginning of his treatment, he states \begin{quote} If the individual molecules are to be permanent, the system...must be conservative; so that the Principle of Least Action supplies a foundation certainly wide enough... \end{quote} With the understanding that charged particles inherently can lose a significant amount of energy due to radiation, this argument doesn't hold for a charged particle in general, and calls into question the ability to use the principle of least action for electromagnetism with point charges\footnote{There have been efforts to contrive a Lagrangian for charged objects, which directly includes radiation reaction.
+For instance, researchers have developed Lagrangians for such dissipative systems by adding in time-reversed copies, doubling the phase space, but producing something where energy is conserved\cite{barone2007}.
+In any case, one does not obtain anything like the Lagrangians used in the standard model, and such Lagrangians are dependent on the geometry of the charge, so we'd be back to pre-defining the geometry and, for extended objects, violating causality.}.

 This lack of self-interaction/radiation in particle theories, which are developed using the principle of least action, is apparent in both classical and quantum mechanics.
 In quantum electrodynamics, radiative/self-interaction effects are absent until they are added in (after the fact) via perturbation theory, using the construct of virtual particles and virtual photons\footnote{The interaction with virtual particles is indistinguishable from self-interaction.
 See Sec.~3 from \cite{feynman1949}.}.

-There have been efforts to contrive a Lagrangian for charged objects, which directly includes radiation reaction.
-For instance, researchers have developed Lagrangians for such dissipative systems by combining it with a time-reversed copy, doubling the phase space, but producing something where energy is conserved\cite{barone2007}.
-In any case, one does not obtain anything like the Lagrangians used in the standard model, and such Lagrangians are dependent on the geometry of the charge, so one would have to recontrive different Lagrangians for differently shaped charges, and to the author's knowledge, no such treatment is available if the charges' shapes can evolve with time.

-If one develops theories where the fundamental objects are particles, one is left with a necessarily non-conservative theory from the outset.
-For a point charge accelerating in a finite field, the radiation reaction is finite (after renormalizing the infinite, inertial part into the mass).
+All of this is to say that the principle of least action does not appear to be able to help us develop equations of motion for point charges in a non-perturbative way.